PlumpMath/iot-hub-c-m0wifi-getstartedkit/README.md

 ### 2.2.1 Required Software

-- [Git](https://git-scm.com/downloads) - For cloning the required repositories.Clone this project repository locally by issuing the following command in your desired directory:
+- [Git](https://git-scm.com/downloads) - For cloning the required repositories, download if needed using the link.
+  Clone this project repository locally by issuing the following command in your desired directory:

 ```
 git clone https://github.com/Azure-Samples/iot-hub-c-m0wifi-getstartedkit.git